Areas of Expertise

 Ph.D.
 Arizona State University

-Over the years, my research among populations of women who worked as exotic dancers or who were homeless revealed a consistent set of dynamics that I began to call the "continuum of sexualization.”
-During the Fall 2010 semester I was awarded a sabbatical, and during that time I wrote a book about this concept and argued that it must be incorporated into any discussion about populations of women and their lived experiences.
-The book is forthcoming, and crafts the theoretic argument that all girls experience harmful sexualization, and these experiences fall across a range of dimensions and dynamics.
+Over the years, my research among populations of women who worked as exotic dancers or who were homeless revealed a consistent set of dynamics that I began to call the "continuum of sexualization."
+My 2012 book Being Female: The Continuum of Sexualization, crafts the theoretic argument that all girls experience harmful sexualization, and these experiences fall across a range of dimensions and dynamics.
 In the book, I seek to answer questions like: how we can stop failing our girls and women in the ways I describe?
 I identify key areas where we do not succeed at protecting girls from risks in society and relate these areas to strategies to counteract such shortcomings.
-Entitled Being Female: The Continuum of Sexualization, the book is due out in early 2012 with Lynne Rienner publishers.
-For more information, go to: https://www.rienner.com/title/Being_Female_The_Continuum_of_Sexualization
+Entitled Being Female: The Continuum of Sexualization (2002) more information can be found here: https://www.rienner.com/title/Being_Female_The_Continuum_of_Sexualization

 Outstanding Graduate Teaching Award, UNF.
 2012